 The range of products regulated under the WELS scheme can be expanded to include new products.
 Expanding the number of products within scope of the WELS scheme would save more water and reduce consumer utility bills.

-It is expected that the regulation of a new products would also apply to the WELS scheme operating in New Zealand.
+It is expected that the regulation of a new product would also apply to the WELS scheme operating in New Zealand.

 2025 timeline